Ignition Redundancy

 The next section of the Redundancy Status page details metrics about applicable redundancy providers.

-Data that is presented include:
+Data presented for Backup roles include:

-• The name of the provider
+- Provider Name: The name of the provider.

 System Event Information